 Why were the bells silent, and why would they bring marvelous surprises when they rang out again?
 Before we can truly understand that, we must know a little more about this sacred day in the Christian calendar.
 Easter is one of the most celebrated events in the church, and this is because it is on Easter that the event that incited the Christian faith occurred: Jesus Christ of Nazareth came back from the dead.

 Many people in western culture are familiar with elements of the life of Jesus.
-We celebrate his birth on Christmas, then for many of us the middle part is rather forgotten.
-We often remember him as a good teacher who spoke about peace and love, and also performed famous miracles.
-However Jesus also spent much of his time referring to ancient Jewish prophecies and making cryptic statements about temples being demolished and rebuilt.
+We celebrate his birth on Christmas, then for many of us, the middle part is rather forgotten.
+We often remember him as a good teacher who spoke about peace and love and also performed famous miracles.
+However, Jesus also spent much of his time referring to ancient Jewish prophecies and making cryptic statements about temples being demolished and rebuilt.

 A Jewish Holiday That Leads to a Christian One

-This strange behavior came to its culmination when Jesus journeyed to Jerusalem, even though there were threats on his life from the religious rulers of that area.
-He was there to celebrate Passover, a feast that memorialized God delivering his people from bondage, and foreshadowed what Jesus claimed he would do: free humanity from the bondage of sin.
+This strange behavior came to its culmination when Jesus journeyed to Jerusalem, even though there were threats to his life from the religious rulers of that area.
+He was there to celebrate Passover, a feast that memorialized God delivering his people from bondage and foreshadowed what Jesus claimed he would do: free humanity from the bondage of sin.
 Jewish people still celebrate the feast of Passover, but its dates do not always correspond with the modern celebration of Easter.

 The events celebrated by Easter all revolved around the Jewish Passover

-The Bells Are Silenced in Mourning
+The Bells are Silenced in Mourning

 His arrival in Jerusalem was greatly celebrated, but events took a dramatic turn when one of Jesus’ own disciples betrayed him to the religious establishment.
 The very people who had cheered for him at the beginning of the week now wanted this man to be killed, and he was.
-He was seized during a moment of prayer, on what is now known as “Maundy Thursday,” and on “Good Friday” he was killed by crucifixion, a roman form of execution.
+He was seized during a moment of prayer, on what is now known as “Maundy Thursday,” and on “Good Friday” he was killed by crucifixion, a Roman form of execution.

 This was a moment of immense tragedy and grief for those who had followed the great teacher.
 They had dreamed that he would free them from Roman oppression, and now he was a victim of it.
 All hope was lost during those days following his arrest.